-Women with abnormal smear results should be managed in accordance with the NHMRC Screening to Prevent Cervical Cancer: Guidelines for the Management of Asymptomatic Women with Screen Detected Abnormalities.
+Women with abnormal results should be managed in accordance with the NHMRC Screening to Prevent Cervical Cancer: Guidelines for the Management of Asymptomatic Women with Screen Detected Abnormalities.
 Most of the costs may be claimed from Medicare

 - Negative: non-cancerous cells, but smear may show infection, irritation or normal cell repair.